wormhole-foundation/docs.wormhole.com/docs/reference/dev-env/wormhole-local-validator.md

-The [Wormhole Local Validator](https://github.com/wormhole-foundation/xdapp-book/tree/main/projects/wormhole-local-validator) is meant to be the simplest custom environment.
-It consists only of a dockerized Guardian image, and some utility tooling to aid with contract management.
-This allows you to set it up with any blockchain you'd like.
+The [Wormhole Local Validator](https://github.com/wormhole-foundation/xdapp-book/tree/main/projects/wormhole-local-validator) is meant to be a simple custom environment.
+It consists only of a Dockerized Guardian image, and some utility tooling to aid with contract management.

+Follow the pattern in existing chain setup scripts to set it up with any blockchain you'd like.

 ### Is WLV Right for You?